AdobeDocs/auditor.en/help/create-audit/create-new-audit.md

 ---
-description: Create a new audit in Auditor
+description: Create a new audit in Adobe Experience Platform Auditor
-seo-description: Create a new audit in Auditor
+seo-description: Create a new audit in Adobe Experience Platform Auditor
-seo-title: Create a new audit in Auditor
+seo-title: Create a new audit in Adobe Experience Platform Auditor
-title: Create a new audit in Auditor
+title: Create a new audit in Adobe Experience Platform Auditor
 uuid: bd6798bb-3fab-4091-9e07-d3d1e5fdd087
 ---